bhk/scam/reference.md

 ## Overview

 A SCAM program consists of *expressions*.
-Some examples of expressions are constants, function invocations, and variable declarations.
+Some examples of expressions are constants, and variable definitions, and function calls.

 Expressions are *evaluated* when the program is executed.
 Evaluation computes a data value that is said to be "returned" from the expression.